example42/example42.github.io/_posts/2019-09-10-tp-install-anything-and-configure.md

 Now you can try to install anything.

-On Linux try:
+On Linux try with packages like (if tinydata is present also custom repos are created):

     tp install docker
     tp install elasticsearch
     tp install apache

-On Mac install anything brew can install, also via cask:
+On Mac install anything [brew](https://brew.sh/) can install, also via cask:

     tp install opera
     tp install dropdox ...